Simfreed/AFINES/README.md

         * lidx0 = index of link that head 0 is attached to (-1 if fidx0 = -1)
         * lidx1 = index of link that head 1 is attached to (-1 if fidx1 = -1)

-* data/thermo.txt has the format
+* data/filament_e.txt is the energetics of each filament, and has the format
     * KE PE TE idx
         * KE = total v^2 of filament
         * PE = total potential energy of filament
         * TE = KE + PE
         * idx = filament index
 The time associated with the positions/energies is on it's own line before each list of positions within the file.
 Thus the structure of actins.txt is:
 ```